-- A Aftercare and Lunch Fees - These charges will be added to family accounts weekly. - Statements will be sent on the 15th and 30th/31st of each month.
-Payments are due within 10 days. - B Incidental Fees - o These charges will be added to family accounts throughout the school year. - NEW Payments will be due 30 days after posting of the Incidental charge to the account. - © Organizational Fees - PTC Membership Dues (mandatory for all families).
-Payment is due August 30, 2023, or upon enrollment in the school. - Booster Club Family Pass (optional)
+- (A) Aftercare and Lunch Fees - These charges will be added to family accounts weekly - Statements will be sent on the 15th and last day of each month.
+Payments are due within 10 days - B Incidental Fees - These charges will be added to family accounts throughout the school year - \\NEW\\ Payments will be due 30 days after posting of the Incidental charge to your account. - © Organizational Fees - PTC Membership Dues (mandatory for all families).
+Payment due August 30, 2024 or upon enrollment in the school. - Booster Club Family Pass (optional)